Surface Waters Regulations

-The Florida Department of Agriculture and Consumer Services Division of Forestry (DOF) serves as the implementing agency for the silvicultural element of the State Water Quality Plan by agreement with DEP. the DOF strongly encourages the use of Forestry Best Management Practices (BMPs) through training sessions and technical assistance.
-The DOF also conducts biannual aerial and on-the-ground surveys to assess the success of the program.
+The Florida Department of Agriculture and Consumer Services Florida Forest Service (FFS) serves as the implementing agency for the silvicultural element of the State Water Quality Plan by agreement with DEP. the FFS strongly encourages the use of Forestry Best Management Practices (BMPs) through training sessions and technical assistance.
+The FFS also conducts regular aerlal and on-the-ground surveys to assess the success of the program.

 The Water Management Districts reference BMPs as performance standards for compliance with their rules.
-See our Best Management Practices page for more information.
+See the FFS Best Management Practices page for more information.

 Local Ordinances and Contacts